dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Trickster/Notes.md

-app/config -> parameters.php file has a bunch of shit probs it
+app/config -> parameters.php file has a bunch of stuff probs it